appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/network-access.md

 europe-west1-docker.pkg.dev/appcircle/docker-registry
 ```

-##### If you want to install the Appcircle server with offline packages:
+##### If you want to install the Appcircle server using offline packages:

-- If you want to install the Appcircle server without an internet connection, a zip package should be downloaded and transferred to the Appcircle server machine.
+- If you want to install the Appcircle server without an internet connection, a `zip` package should be downloaded and transferred to the Appcircle server host.

-- This zip package can be downloaded by another machine and transferred to the Appcircle server.
+- This `zip` package can be downloaded from another host and transferred to the actual Appcircle server.
 If you plan to do that, the Appcircle server doesn't need to access these URLs.

 ```access_list
 storage.googleapis.com/appcircle-self-hosted